bopitien/BlueCart-Marketing-Power-BI-Project-/README.md

 ## 🛠️ Tools & Technologies Used

-- **Microsoft Excel** – for data preparation and initial exploration
-- **Power BI** – for data modeling, transformation, KPI tracking, and dashboarding
+- **Power BI** – for data modeling, data cleaning and transformation logic, KPI tracking, and dashboarding
-- **Power Query** – for data cleaning and transformation logic

 ---